gerelef/dotfiles/README.md

 # dotfiles
 My personal dotfiles.
 I do not recommend to anyone seeking inspiration to blindly copy-paste my configs; they WILL introduce problems for you.
 The contents of each rc file, especially the .bashrc file, have been sourced by a variety of sources, including my personal experience & particularly my preferences.

-There is no particular philosophy to these configuration files, it's all personal taste, and adhere to the latest versions of applications I use between my different personal computing platforms, which are, for the most part, running the same version.
+There is no particular philosophy to these configuration files, it's all personal taste, and adhere to the latest versions of applications I use between platforms, which are, for the most part, running the same OS.

 ## Details:
 - `.shell-requirements` is a configuration file for `require-login-shell-packages` that are required for these dotfiles to work correctly.